-An in specie asset transfer into an SMSF effectively removes member access to the asset until they reach their preservation age.
-This is an important consideration, so members need to be sure they won’t need to access their transferring assets before then.
+An in specie asset transfer into your SMSF effectively removes your access to the asset until you reach your preservation age and satisfy a condition of release.
+This is an important consideration, so you need to be sure you won’t need access to any assets you transfer before then.

-It’s also worth remembering that any commercial property transfers will attract government stamp duty.
-The amount payable depends on the value of the property transferred and the stamp duty rate charged by the State or Territory government where the property is located.
-Share or security transfers however don’t attract stamp duty.
+It’s also worth remembering that any business property transfers will attract government stamp duty.
+The amount payable depends on the value of the property transferred and the stamp duty rate charged by the state or territory government where the property is located.
+Transfers of shares and other securities don’t attract stamp duty.

 What about capital gains tax (CGT)?

-This is another important consideration.
+Tax is likely to be another important consideration.
 In specie asset transfers have CGT implications.
-As the asset is deemed to have been sold because there’s been a change of ownership, the transfer is subject to capital gains tax.
+When there’s a change of ownership an asset is deemed to have been sold, so the transfer is subject to capital gains tax.

-For example, if a member has made a capital gain on transferring an in specie asset into their SMSF, they will need to:
+For example, if a member has made a capital gain on an in specie asset transfer into their SMSF, they will need to:

-- Add the full capital gain from the sale to their personal taxable income in the year they make the transfer (if they owned the asset for less than 12 months)
+- Add the full capital gain from the sale to their personal taxable income in the year they make the transfer if they owned the asset for less than 12 months, or

-On the plus side, no CGT is payable by the SMSF if the transferred asset is subsequently sold after the member has started an account-based pension.
+On the plus side, no CGT is payable by the SMSF if the transferred asset is subsequently sold after the member retires and starts an account-based pension.

-In specie asset transfers in and out of superannuation are possible for ASX-listed securities and commercial property.
+In specie asset transfers in and out of super are possible for listed securities and business real property.
 There are pros and cons involved, so it’s worth seeking independent professional advice about whether an in specie asset transfer is appropriate for your personal financial circumstances.

 The information contained in this article is general in nature.